 Do you really need a 30-megapixel camera?
 Or a 4K screen?
 Can you even see the difference between 4K and 1080p?
 The real problem here is marketing, the internet, and other people.
 We have unfortunately been conditioned to associate these items with success and to find them highly desirable.
 We want to get the latest phone, car, computer, etc. because it looks so sexy in those adverts.
 But the reality is that these things don’t really bring us happiness.

-Likewise, we are told that we need to buy a large house, go on lavish holidays.
+Likewise, we are told that we need to buy a large house and go on lavish holidays.
 Is this really for us?
 Or is it so that we can look successful to others?
 I’m not telling you to cut back on all the things that make you happy here.
 There is no point in growing wealthy if you aren’t going to enjoy it and have a better quality of life for yourself and your family.

 All I’m telling you is to make sure you are certain of what it is that does make you happy.
 And that often means deciding what you don’t need and what you should be prioritizing.
 Have you always dreamed of a beautiful big house?
 Then why not stop going on those big holidays for a while?
 Why not stop buying widescreen TVs?
 And how about considering getting that big beautiful house in a less expensive area?